AndresOrtegaGuerrero/dyson-orca-tools/README.md

 dyson_orca_tools -i initial.json -f final.json -p params.json
 ```

-`params.json` should be a json file with the information contaning the spin CI coeffients
+`params.json` should be a json file with the information containing the spin CI coefficients

 Sample input